AgileLearningCenters/alc-wordpress-core/wp-content/plugins/types/readme.txt

 Yes!
 Types includes its own import and export features, using an XML settings file.
 If you create a development site, you can easily transfer settings to the production site.

-= What is the advantage of using Types over separate plugins for custom post types, taxonomy and fields? =
+= What is the advantage of using Types over separate plugins for custom post types, taxonomies and fields? =

 Types offers a much richer integration, which is simply impossible with separate plugins.
 For example, you have fine-grained control of where to display custom meta-boxes.
 Because Types defines both the post types and fields, we have greater control of where things can go.